DWARFLAB logo

 Each folder contains individual raw files.
 The name of the respective single-frames inside this folder is:

-Scroll all the way to the bottom, and you'll find a stacked JPG image (8-bit, also the one you can download on mobile devices) and an uncompressed FITS stacked image (16-bit, offering more detail but can only be obtained on a computer).
+Scroll all the way to the bottom, and you'll find a stacked JPG image (8-bit, also the one you can download on mobile devices) , an uncompressed PNG file and an uncompressed FITS stacked image (16-bit, offering more detail but can only be obtained on a computer).
 Additionally, all folders contain the suffix "_thumbnail" files, which are thumbnail files to be displayed in the gallery and are generally of no use to you.

 Accessing the light frames allows you to perform post-processing on your own or, when you're not satisfied with the stacked images, you can bundle this folder and send it to us for review!